joelburget/planetary/README.md

 We envision an ecosystem of interoperable languages.
 A community of language experimentation.
 Haskell language pragmas or babel, but lighter-weight.

 https://youtu.be/_ahvzDzKdB0

+## Differences from Core Frank

+We don't have an official syntax, however for testing we use a syntax similar to the one from the paper but more limited in some ways.

+We add fixed points so we can typecheck inductive data.

+We add a foreign value constructor.

+Case terms hold the cid they scrutinize.
+TODO: why? couldn't this be removed?